shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 Attackers can potentially impersonate legitimate tracking devices and successfully authenticate within crowd-sourced location tracking networks.
 By impersonating an authorized tracker, an attacker could inject false location data, misattribute tracker ownership, or evade detection by appearing as a trusted device.
 This tactic increases the difficulty of accurately identifying unauthorized tracking attempts and undermines the reliability of the network.
 Currently, no fully effective mitigation exists.
 However, improvements in authentication mechanisms, such as cryptographic signing of broadcasts, and anomaly detection techniques may help reduce the risk.

-Successfully executing this attack requires bypassing authentication mechanisms used to verify legitimate trackers, making it technically challenging.
 Impersonation attacks require defeating authentication mechanisms, making them less likely (low likelihood) but high impact if successful.
 These attacks are difficult to execute (hard feasibility) due to the need for significant technical expertise and specialized hardware/software.
 Given the combination of impact, likelihood, and feasibility, impersonation attacks present a medium overall risk due to their high impact but low likelihood and difficulty of execution.

 ### Replay Attack